olliecheng/consensus/readme.md

   -t, --threads <THREADS>  the number of threads to use. this will not guard against race conditions in any downstream applications used. this will effectively set the number of individual processes to launch [default: 1]
   -h, --help               Print help
   [COMMAND]...         the command to run. any groups will be passed as .fastq standard input [default: cat]

+nailpolish help:
+Print this message or the help of the given subcommand(s) [COMMAND]...
+Print help for the subcommand(s)
 ```

 <details>